 A larger office space is available in BAWSCA's current building.
-This office has sufficient space (3,333 square feet) to accommodate the existing staff, records and equipment plus any interns, temporary employees or consultants needed to complete the Work Plan.
+This office has sufficient space to accommodate the interns, temporary employees or consultants needed to complete the work plan.
 It would make sense to enter into longer-term (five-year) lease to lock in the relatively low lease rates available at this time.
 The net cost would be nearly identical to the amount included in the preliminary budget, including the estimated cost to move office furniture, phone lines and computer server from one floor to the other.